-- Jurisdictional Agency inventory and assessments may be directly submitted to the AFS KSD Steward for immediate incorporation into the KSD. - Data collected by IMTs will be submitted to the local dispatch office for the incident along with the final fire package.
-The dispatch office will then provide that information to the AFS KSD Steward and the appropriate Jurisdictional Agency(s) through the known sites clearinghouse.
+- Jurisdictional Agency inventory and assessments may be directly submitted to AFS GIS at BLM_AK_AFS_GIS@blm.gov for immediate incorporation into the KSD. - Data collected by IMTs will be submitted to the local dispatch office for the incident along with the final fire package.
+The dispatch office will then provide that information to AFS GIS and the appropriate Jurisdictional Agency(ies) through the known sites clearinghouse.
 Data in the clearinghouse are preliminary, and subject to approval by Jurisdictional Agency administrative units on which sites reside. - Preliminary datasets will not be incorporated into the KSD until they have been verified by the Jurisdictional Agency. - Preliminary datasets will be viewable on the ArcIMS known sites map.
-The KSD will be updated on a semi-annual basis: November 1 and March 15.
+The KSD will be updated by April 1.

-Each time the dataset is updated, and upon request, the KSD Steward will provide metadata, summarizing changes, to all entities (Protecting and Jurisdictional Agencies' FMOs as well as pertinent Native partners).
+Each time the dataset is updated, and upon request, AFS GIS will provide metadata, summarizing changes, to all entities (Protecting and Jurisdictional Agencies' FMOs as well as pertinent Native partners).
 The metadata will contain a list of Global Unique Identifiers with the action taken on the site (i.e., added, deleted, changed geographically, and changed attributes).

-Usernames and passwords to access the KSD can be requested through the AFS KSD Steward.
+Usernames and passwords to access the KSD can be requested through AFS GIS at BLM_AK_AFS_GIS@blm.gov.